Social Security Agreement between Australia and Cyprus - Frequently Asked Questions

 Cypriot legislation requires minimum insurance periods to qualify for benefits.
 Under the Agreement, periods of working life residence in Australia (since 7 January 1957) are treated as insurance periods in Cyprus to meet these minimum insurance period requirements.

 All claimants for Australian pensions need to meet all qualifications (e.g. age and residence) required for that pension under Australia's social security laws.
 Australian pensions are also means tested, that is, income and assets tests are applied, and whichever produces the lower rate is used for assessment.
-The Department of Human Services has information about the current income and assets tests limits.
+Services Australia has information about the current income and assets tests limits.

 People who live in Australia, who are granted an Australian pension under the Agreement (because of lack of qualifying residence), receive the normal means-tested pension less the amount of any Cypriot pension they also receive - i.e. the Cypriot pension would be 'topped-up' to the rate of Australian pension they would receive if they had no Cypriot pension.
 Once a person qualifies for an Australian pension in his or her own right (without needing the Agreement) any Cypriot pension is treated as income in the normal way.